Continuous Mixer GCM

 Mixing of solids with liquids

-Liquids are sprayed onto bulk as chemical additive (absorption aromes, binding agents.
+Liquids are sprayed onto bulk as chemical additives (absorption aromes, binding agents).
 The prime concern is preventing the formation of agglomerates, absorption or liquid binding with the product.
-Mixer size, number and location of spray nozzles, residence time are fully customizable.
+Mixer size, number and location of spray nozzles and residence time are fully customizable.

 Mixing of liquids with solids